-Today, if someone labels our coffee “Some Serious Gournet Shit” I’d take that as the highest compliment we could receive – and in all honesty that’s the goal.
+Today, if someone labels our coffee ‘Some Serious Gourmet Shit’, I take that as the highest compliment we could receive – and in all honesty that’s the goal.

 There is a tool accessible to anyone who does wish to explore all 110 named potential attributes of flavor found in coffee and it is called the Coffee Wheel.

-The third and last tier is where everything gets granular – on occasion I’ll pull something like “Lemon” as a flavor from one of my roasts but those flavors have to be very prevalent in order for me to pick up on them… I’m (still) a smoker and my taste buds aren’t as sensitive as they could be.
+- The third and last tier is where everything gets granular – on occasion I’ll pull something like lemon as a flavor from one of my roasts but they have to be very prevalent in order for me to pick up on them.

-The Flavor Wheel is not intended to define whether a coffee is “Gourmet Shit” or not – that’s up to you.
-What it’sits there to do is help you really break down what you are drinking.
+- The Flavor Wheel is not intended to define whether a coffee is “Gourmet Shit” or not – that’s up to you.
+What it’s there to do is help you really break down what you are drinking.

 Recently I found this great site that has created an interactive Flavor Wheel that not only allows you to click on the flavors as you identify them, but also gives a description AS WELL AS a way of reproducing that flavor in order to test yourself and see if what you think you are drinking is in line with reality.